Astro0re/Biological-Codes/README.md

 [Code]()

 ## Genotype Identification
-AI classification model for Red blood cells, to be used for anaomaly scan to identify diseases affecting the oxygen carrying cell that is erythrocytes.
-[Code](Genotype%20Identification.py)
+AI classification model for Red blood cells, to be used for anaomaly scan to identify diseases affecting the oxygen carrying cell that is erythrocytes; [Code](Genotype%20Identification.py)

+## Phylogenetic Tree Distance Claculator
+Code to determine the evolutionary distance between a set of DNA sequences using a set of formuls; [Code](Phylogenetic%20tree.py)